These are the 9 best dry shampoos for oily hair to keep your strands looking freshly washed for longer

 - Might not work as well on very fine hair

-Arriving in an aerosol can, this product actually comes out like a mist which adds initial moisture to the roots.
-This may seem counterintuitive, but I actually found that it instantly refreshed my greasy hair and allowed me to brush my hair in between wash days without causing frizz.
-Luckily, I found that brushing definitely wasn’t necessary with this very fine - basically invisible - dry shampoo, even when I used a fair amount.
-The bottle promises level one (out of five) hold, but I found that spraying this liberally added a fair amount of volume to my greasy roots.
-It's worth flagging that the ball-bearing in the bottle can cause quite a jarring sound when you shake it.
-Additionally, while it definitely held up for several hours, it didn't last the entire day without needing another spritz.
+This mist applicator adds initial moisture to the roots, which may seem counterintuitive, but I found that it instantly refreshed my greasy hair and allowed me to brush my hair in between wash days without causing frizz.
+Brushing wasn’t necessary with this very fine dry shampoo and I found a liberal spritz of this formula added a fair amount of volume to my greasy roots.
+While it definitely held up for several hours, it didn't last the entire day without needing another spritz.

 For